The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 • But do consider using dollars on big purchases and see if they’ll offer you a better deal that way.
 Be sure of the day’s exchange rate first so you know if you’re actually being offered a better deal!

 • Haggling isn’t the norm.
-You can see if they’ll offer you a discount if you’re purchasing multiple items but vendors will be offended if you try to drastically undercut their price tag.
+You can see if they’ll offer you a small discount if you’re purchasing multiple items but vendors will be offended if you try to drastically undercut their price tag.

 • Have fun and pick up something memorable!
 Great souvenirs will always remind you of great memories.